 Today’s Subject to Interpretation podcast is between Agustin De La Mora and Robert Joe Lee, who helped form the Consortium for State Court Interpreter Certification.

 Here is the transcription of the podcast, we hope you enjoy.

 AD: Well welcome everyone, welcome to Subject to Interpretation, our podcast from de la Mora Interpreter Training, we are super honored.
 Every time we seem to out-do ourselves with our guests, today we are honored and have the pleasure to have with us, my very good friend Robert Joe Lee, who…

-LINKS INTERPRETERS LOVE is a monthly curated collection of articles, free resources and industry related goodies from various sources across the internet.
-A lot of good information can be found here so feel free to Share it, digest it and come back the second Thursday of every month.
+LINKS INTERPRETERS LOVE is a monthly curated collection of articles, free resources, and industry-related goodies from various sources across the internet.
+A lot of good information can be found here, so feel free to read it, share it, and come back for more!

 - Check out the amazing brains of real-time interpreters!

 - As the demand increases in the US, the media begins to recognize how important Legal and HealthCare interpreters are.

 - eBay’s apology over Web interpret localization glitch.

 - Great interpreter glossary of Legal Terminology from English to Spanish.
 This originated…

 Not sure where to start when it comes to practicing simultaneous interpretation?
 Looking for practice relating to a specific subject?
 We’ve got you covered with these links to great simultaneous interpretation resources.